Phase 1 - Site Survey

-• Site walkover and visual inspection
+• Site reconnaissance and visual inspection (site setting, location, surroundings, topography etc.)

 • Liaison with Environment Agency and local authority

-• Production of a Phase 1 Report
+• Production of a Phase 1 PRA Report

-The outcome of the Phase 1 site survey is the production of a preliminary conceptual site model (CSM), which is a qualitative assessment of risks that may arise as a result of the impact of potential sources of contamination via plausible pathways upon sensitive receptors given the intended end-use scenario of the site in question.
+The outcome of the Phase 1 PRA is the production of a preliminary conceptual site model (CSM), which is a qualitative assessment of risks that may arise as a result of the impact of potential sources of contamination via plausible pathways upon sensitive receptors given the intended end-use scenario of the site in question.

 Risk is defined as a combination of the probability, or frequency, of occurrence of a defined hazard and the magnitude of the consequences of the occurrence.
 In the context of Part IIA, for a risk to be realized all three aspects of the source-pathway-receptor linkage must be present, plausible and significant.